Skip to main content

 July – October 2024

-This phase of the project will concentrate on recruiting specialist teams within the maternity care community who will use a series of workshops to come up with individual projects for the Maternity Care Challenge 2024.
+During this phase, specialist teams from across the maternity care community were recruited.
+Through a series of workshops, they developed individual projects for the Green Maternity Challenge 2024.

 Projects